Anomaly detection

 waaila.functions.isAnomaly()

-The anomaly feature allows you to follow the dynamics of your analytics data and informs you when the values jump significantly as compared to their trends and cyclical patterns.
-This function is based on the Azure Anomaly Detector to benefit from the already existing Artificial Intelligence models and allow to exploit arbitrary periodicity in the data in the predictions.
+The second anomaly feature allows you to follow the dynamics of your analytics data and informs you when the values jump significantly as compared to their trends and cyclical patterns.
+This function is based on the Azure AI Anomaly Detector to benefit from the already existing Artificial Intelligence models and allow to exploit arbitrary periodicity in the data in the predictions.
 You can set the length of cycles observed in your data.
 While weekly cycles (cycles of length 7) are most common, in some cases it can be more meaningful to use 2-week cycles (i.e. length 14) or even monthly cycles.
-You just need to pay attention to the amount of data that you provide for the analysis.
+You just need to provide enough data for the analysis.

 -